-The composition of the calcite, inner-exocuticle and endocuticle layers were studied in greater detail using 12 quantiattive transects of lobster intermolt cuticle using the SX-50 electron microprobe.
+The composition of the calcite, inner-exocuticle and endocuticle layers were studied in greater detail using 12 quantitative transects of lobster intermolt cuticle using the SX-50 electron microprobe.
 Care was taken to include transects through trabecular as well as non-trabecular regions of the cuticle which changed the chemical profiles mainly in the inner-exocuticle which the trabeculae populate.
-With the SX-50 EMP we were able to measure the content of the other Group 2 Alkaline Earth Metals, providing additional detail on the regional heterogeneity of the lobster cuticle.
-Fig 7 shows the relative titers of Mg, Ca, Sr, Mn, Ba.
+With the SX-50 EMP we were able to measure the content of the other Group 2 Alkaline Earth Metals (Mg, Ca, Sr, Mn, Ba) (Fig. 7).
 Of particular note is the precipitous decline in Mg, Sr, Mn and Ba together in the calcite layer toward the surface of the cuticle.
 This may represent a clue to the role of the minor divalent ions in the calcite layer function.

 The two distinctly different forms of shell disease, impoundment shell disease and epizootic shell disease, attack at different points of the cuticle, impoundment disease attacks at the dermal gland canals and epizootic shell disease on the plane between dermal gland canals.
 This difference of point of attack allows us to create alternative hypotheses about the progression of shell disease based on predictable vulnerabilities of a model.
 In pursuit of this theory we describe how our cuticle model, fig 8, might provide a protective role using a major component, the minerals, and then use the model's explicit mineral properties to suggest hypothetical modes of attack.
 Our morphological mineral model based on some key exemplar physical evidence, e.g. figs 3-5, suggest a protective rationale and a structural role for key minerals of the lobster cuticle that may have provided a selective force during its structural evolution.